srirangav/qlZipInfo/README.txt

     3. InstallSheild CAB files are not currently supported

     4. Only BinHex 4.0 files are supported

 History:

+    v1.1.9  - add support for (some?)
+CD/DVD images created
+              by Roxio Toast
     v1.1.8  - upgrade to libarchive v.3.6.0
     v1.1.7  - add support for BinHex 4.0 files
     v1.1.6  - fix to detect .tgz files as tar-gzip'ed archives